Tonksthebear/gaggle/memory-bank/activeContext.md

   - Updated the `Gaggle::GooseController` to include full CRUD actions.
   - Created the profile view at `app/views/gaggle/gooses/show.html.erb`, and the new and edit views at `app/views/gaggle/goose/new.html.erb` and `app/views/gaggle/goose/edit.html.erb`.
   - Updated form partials with a card-style layout.
+- Modified the sessions table to label sessions by their number instead of their ID.
+- Reverted the change to make the sessions table scrollable.

 ## Next Steps
 - Implement models and migrations for the above structure.